Shamanic Rites of Passage enable us to mark life changing events in our lives and grow into the people we are meant to be.

 I do not charge a fee for officiating at these rites, I would be happy with a donation according to your means.
 If travel expenses are incurred we can negotiate a fee that suits us both.

-This ceremony is for the mother, celebrating her fertility and her greatest creation – a new life.
+This ceremony or Shamanic Rite of Passage, is for the mother, celebrating her fertility and her greatest creation – a new life.
 We give thanks for this great gift and acknowledge the mother in her affinity with all of Nature.
 Too often the momentous and life- changing experience of the mother is overlooked with everyone’s attention on the newborn.
 It is important to also celebrate the act of giving birth and to recognise the metamorphosis from Maiden to Mother.

 A ceremony which acknowledges the new life in the family, within the community and in the Human Family.
 Naming a new person is a very important occasion, not to be taken lightly.
 In times past much consideration was given to the choice of name.
 In this ceremony we call on the Five Elements, the Ancestors, Spirit Allies and Guardian Angels to bring blessings to the baby and make an offering to Mother Earth that has been chosen by the parents.
 Family and friends are asked to participate by calling out blessings and virtues for the child.